-9.1 Notice of Meetings
+9.1 Notice of meetings

 For an ordinary meeting of Council, at least 14 days notice of the time and place of the meeting must be given.
-Extraordinary meetings generally can be called on 3 working days notice.
+Extraordinary meetings can generally be called on 3 working days notice.

-9.2 Public Participation at Meetings
+9.2 Public participation at meetings

 All Council and committee meetings are open to the public to attend unless the Council has reason to consider an item 'in committee'.
-You are welcome to attend meetings, but your speaking rights are limited to the public participation part generally at the beginning of each meeting.
+You can also speak in the public participation part of these meetings, which is generally held at the beginning of each meeting.